 Denver Broncos linebacker Danny Trevathan allowed Leon Lett to finally get a good night of sleep.
 Meanwhile, DeSean Jackson knows he will not be the only one in the bone-headed blooper reel.

 Trevathan intercepted Ravens quarterback Joe Flacco early in the fourth quarter and seemingly returned it for a touchdown.
 However, Trevathan decided to celebrate a little too early and dropped the ball at the 1-yard line when he thought it would be a good time to showboat.

 Unfortunately, for Trevathan, the ball went out of the back of the end zone, and the interception became a touchback.
 Baltimore regained possession because of Trevathan’s play.

 In addition, Broncos linebacker Wesley Woodyard was hurt on the same play while trying to recover the ball Trevathan dropped when he was undercut by a Ravens player.
-Woodyard started in 14 of 15 games for Denver last season and the Broncos can't afford to miss him, especially considering Denver is already without linebacker Von Miller (suspension) and cornerback Champ Bailey (foot).
+Woodyard started in 14 of 15 games for Denver last season, and considering Denver is already without linebacker Von Miller (suspension) and cornerback Champ Bailey (foot).

 If there is a lesson to be learned here, it is you can never go wrong with waiting until you are through the end zone before your celebration.
 And if there are any worries about an excessive celebration penalty, then just give the referee the football and walk away.
 Losing a touchdown is bad enough, but having your actions result in an injury to a teammate is even worse.